ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 # Security Considerations

-Any solution that conveys information used for security purposes, whether such information is in the form of Evidence, Attestation Results, Endorsements, or Appraisal Policy, needs to support end-to-end integrity protection and replay attack prevention, and often also needs to support additional security protections.
-For example, additional means of authentication, confidentiality, integrity, replay, denial of service and privacy protection are needed in many use cases.
+Any solution that conveys information used for security purposes, whether such information is in the form of Evidence, Attestation Results, Endorsements, or Appraisal Policy must support the security properties of confidentiality, integrity, and availability.
+A conveyance protocol includes the typical transport security considerations:

+* end-to-end encryption,
+* end-to-end integrity protection,
+* replay attack prevention,
+* denial of service protection,
+* authentication,
+* authorization,
+* fine grained access controls, and
+* logging in line with current threat models and zero trust architectures.

 {{freshness}} discusses ways in which freshness can be used in this architecture to protect against replay attacks.